BScPsychology(Hons), PhD, GCULT, CPsychol, MAPS

 I co-ordinate the following subjects:

-Katrina Andrews (co-supervisor, Masters).
+Katrina Andrews (principle supervisor, PhD).
 What is the relationship between stressful or potentially traumatic life events and hoarding behaviour?
 An Interpretative Phenomenological Analysis.

 I am keen to supervise postgraduate research and am happy for prospective students to contact me – take a look at my research page for an idea of my research interests.